 - Let the manti dough sit covered with a damp kitchen towel for about 30 minutes before rolling it out.

 - The ground beef filling shouldn’t be juicy.
 Otherwise the juice will soften the dough squares and distort the shape of dumplings.
 So don’t puree the onion.
-It’s better to chop the onion with a knife.
+It’s better to chop the onion finely with a knife.

 - Close up the tiny manti dough squares as fast as you can.
 Otherwise, they might dry out as they sit and it gets harder to seal them.